 The tags indicates a list of tags that each link to the section.
+Normally, tags should be a non-empty list, so that hyperlinks can target the section.

 The title-content field holds the part's title, if any.

 For the style field, the currently recognized symbolic style names are as follows: